A hillside deck with a view in the L. A.

-If it is in a high fire zone, the use of fire resistant materials, using heavy timber construction or a fire resistant skirt around the structure of the deck may be required.
+Most of these are in a high fire zones and the use of fire proof materials, fire resistant materials, using heavy timber construction or a fire resistant skirt around it, such as a stucco wall, may be required.
 Mangaris hardwood decking has a Class A fire rating.

-If you are rebuilding a previously permitted deck, it may need to be upgraded to current standards.
+If you are rebuilding a previously permitted deck, it will likely need to be upgraded to current standards.
 The hillside deck is one project where you will likely need a professional to work with.
 It is an expensive project, as there is no way of getting around the engineering of a structure that is going to stand the test of time.
 To sort this out, an excellent way to start would be to contact us!

 For more pictures of hillside decks, see the Decks page!